jwadolowski/cookbook-cq/README.md

 ---

-If your goal is to upload and install package, please use `deploy` action.
+If you'd like to upload and install package, in most cases please use `deploy` action instead of combined `upload` and `install`.
+Detailed explanation can be found below.

 ---